 The contractor is responsible for compiling a written set of assembly instructions.
-The User Guide is a fundamental aspect of the assembly instructions.
+The instructions shall contain all of the information required to ensure that all tasks are performed safely.
+The hazard assessment and the User Guide can be used to help compile the assembly instructions.